SAP-samples/idm-business-extensions-service/README.md

 SAP Identity Management 8.0 SP07 (latest version)

 ## Download and Installation
-Please reffer to the Configuration Guide inside the package.
+Please refer to the Configuration Guide inside the package.

 ## Known Issues